helenaferdy/helenaferdy.github.io/_posts/2024-11-27-sda-ip-transit.md

 ## Configuring IP Transit on DNAC

-On DNAC, create an IP Pool for Border Handoff for Jakarta site.
+On DNAC, create an IP Pool for Border Handoff for each site.
 This pool will later be used as a /30 p2p network between Core and Border

 ![x](/static/2024-11-27-sda-ip-transit/03.png)